from Captain Dave's

 After a disaster, you may have to protect your home and belongings from looters.
 Sure, they'll probably march out the National Guard, but like the police, they can't be everywhere all the time.
 Just as you are assuming responsibility for your survival by reading this guide, you'll need to assume responsibility for protecting yourself from human predators.

 Remember the "looters will be shot" signs after Hurricane Andrew?
 Makes you want to add spray paint to your survival-stash, doesn't it?
-How houses posting signs like that were looted?
+How many houses posting signs like that were looted?
 Sometimes just the threat or presence of a visible weapon will be all you need.
 At other times, you may have to make the ultimate survival decision and weigh the value of your life, or the life of your loved ones, against that of a criminal.
-It's your decision, and you have to live with the results, but Captain Dave believes in judicious use of lethal force to meet an repel a grave threat to yourself.
+It's your decision, and you have to live with the results, but Captain Dave believes in judicious use of lethal force to meet and repel a grave threat to yourself.

 Tents and Trailers